eonx-com/easy-monorepo/packages/EasyLogging/docs/symfony/symfony_logging_config.md

 By default, the Symfony Bridge will register each interface listed below for auto-configuration and add the required tag, so you have nothing to do.

-However, if you need to tag services manually (e.g. 3rd party package), to make this process easier, this package provides you with public constants you can use for the tags name.
+However, if you need to tag services manually (e.g. 3rd party package), to make this process easier, this package provides you with `\EonX\EasyLogging\Bundle\Enum\ConfigTag`.
-These constants are defined on `EonX\EasyLogging\Bridge\BridgeConstantsInterface`.